rollbar/docs/guides/billing.md

 ## Billing Cycles

 For both monthly and annual plans, your account will have a billing cycle that starts on the day of the month when you originally signed up for the plan.
 The billing cycle is used to calculate your monthly usage.
-If you sign up after the 28th of a month, then your billing cycle date will vary depending on the lenght of the month.
+If you sign up after the 28th then your billing cycle date will vary depending on the length of the month.

 ## Overages & Upgrades
 The following applies to monthly subscriptions for accounts created via Rollbar.com  Annual plans are not automatically upgraded.